Jeffrey S. Zollinger, DO

 He lives in Reno with his wife and two young children and enjoys hiking and skiing with them.

 Dr. Baumgartner is passionate about health.
-He understands that both acute and chronic pain can be very complex and life altering.
-He treats pain in all areas of the body with a comprehensive personalized approach, utilizing the most recent diagnostic techniques and procedures.
+He understands both acute and chronic pain can be very complex and life altering.
+He treats pain in all areas of the body with a comprehensive, personalized approach, utilizing the most recent diagnostic techniques and procedures.

 He lives in Reno with his wife and three young children.
 He enjoys running, cycling, competing in multi-sport events, and experiencing the outdoors of Northern Nevada with his family.

 Dr. Muir speaks Spanish fluently, which he learned after spending two years living in Veracruz, Mexico, from 1998-2000 while serving a mission for his church.
-He has participated in international medical work in the Dominican Republic, Peru, and Costa Rica.
+He has participated in international medical work in the Dominican Republic, Peru, Costa Rica, and Guatemala.
 His undergraduate degree from Brigham Young University was in Latin American Studies.

 - G. Keith Stillwell Memorial Award for Outstanding Resident Research – Mayo Clinic Department of Physical Medicine and Rehabilitation – 2012